Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Life-saving medical devices, such as breathing machines, oxygen machines, power wheelchairs, and home dialysis equipment, all require electricity to function, and could threaten the lives of those who use them should their machines not work.
 A generator is an especially crucial investment if you have a family member who’s life is in danger should they not have electricity.

 However, just be sure to use a generator indoors for only about 10-15 minutes, as anything longer could put you and your family at risk for carbon monoxide poisoning.
+Make sure you install carbon monoxide detectors with battery backup in central locations on every level of your home.

 Top Tips for Powering Through a Power Outage